ibm-cloud-docs/app-configuration/ac-feature-flags.md

 If you try to target a feature flag that is not linked to a collection, a window is displayed to add a feature flag to a collection.
 {: note}

+## Creating Variations for Experimentation
+{: #ac-create-variations-feature-flag}

+Add variations to your feature flag to support experimentation.
+The variants added to a feature flag help you track how different variations of your application are performing when an experiment is conducted using the feature flag.
+This helps you identify which variation performs the best.

+To create a variation:

+1. Navigate to your {{site.data.keyword.appconfig_short}} instance.
+To learn the process to create an {{site.data.keyword.appconfig_short}} instance, see [Creating an App Configuration service instance](/docs/app-configuration?topic=app-configuration-ac-create-an-instance).

+1. In the {{site.data.keyword.appconfig_short}} console, click **Features flags**.

+1. Select the **Current Environment** to display the list of feature flags in that environment.

+1. Click **View Variations** on the feature you intend to use for experimentation.

+1. Click **Create**.

+1. Provide the name,value and description for your variation.

+1. Click **Create**.

 ## Enabling a feature flag
 {: #enabling-feature-flag}